LDAP authentication in ADB

 -

-— the LDAP attribute, which value will be used as a name of each role in ADB when synchronizing users.
+<attribute>— the LDAP attribute; this value will be used as a name of each role in ADB when synchronizing users.
 Possible values:-

 -